canonical/irc-bridge-operator/README.md

 ### Configure IRC Bridge

+IRC Bridge has two mandatory configurations:

-The bridge_admins are the Matrix users that will be Bridge administrators.
+- bridge_admins: Matrix users that will be Bridge administrators.

-The bot_nickname will be used for creating the Bridge user.
+- bot_nickname: nickname that will be used for creating the Bridge user.

+Run the following command to set them.

 ```
 juju configure irc-bridge bridge_admins=admin:example.com bot_nickname=ircappservice
 ```

 ### Deploy and integrate PostgreSQL

+Run the following commands to deploy PostgreSQL charm and relate it to the IRC Bridge charm.

 ```
 juju deploy postgresql --channel 14/stable